MuradCade/euwebapp/README.md

 # Syllabus
-Syllabus is Website That Student Use To Download And Keep Track Of Their University Courses etc .
+Syllabus is Website That Student Use To Download And Keep Track Of Their documents or outlines etc .

 # Features
  * Login / Register